Yan-Vi/minimal_DI/README.md

 Limitations:
 - No support for nested dependency resolution (by choice, be aware of your dependencies)
-- No support for inherited dependencies
+- No support for inherited dependencies resolution

 ## Usage example